redis/redis-io/views/documentation.md

 Administration
 ---
+* [Quick Start](/topics/quickstart): How to quickly install and configure Redis.
+This targets people without prior experience with Redis.
 * [Redis-cli](/topics/rediscli): Learn how to master the Redis command line interface, something you'll be using a lot in order to administer, troubleshoot and experiment with Redis.
 * [Configuration](/topics/config): How to configure redis.
 * [Replication](/topics/replication): What you need to know in order to